softwareconstruction240/softwareconstruction/instruction/aws-chess-server/aws-chess-server.md

    ![EC2 service selection](awsEc2Selection.png)
 1. Create a security group

-   1. First we need to create a security group that will expose the ability to talk to our server over HTTP on the servers network port.
+   1. The security group will expose the ability to talk to our server over HTTP on the server's network port.
 This is usually port 8080.
-On the EC2 dashboard select the `Security Group` view and then select the security group from the options on the left.
+From the EC2 dashboard select the `Security Group` view from the options on the left.
+   1. Select the option to create a security group.
    1. Give it a meaningful name and description.
-Select the default VPN.
+Select the default VPC.
       ![Create security group](createSecurityGroup.png)
    1. In the `Inbound rules` section, create a rule that opens port 22 and port 8080 to everywhere.
       ![Inbound rules](inboundRules.png)
+   1. Save the security group.

 1. Launch a server instance.
 Navigate back to the EC2 dashboard

-   1. Select the option to `Launch instance`
+   1. Select the option to `Launch instance`.
-   1. Give your instance a name like `cs240-chessserver`
+   1. Give your instance a name like `cs240-chessserver`.
-   1. Chose AWS linux for your Amazon Machine Image (AMI)
+   1. Chose AWS linux for your Amazon Machine Image (AMI).
       ![Amazon Machine Image](ami.png)
-   1. Specify the security group that opens port 8080, 22
+   1. Specify the security group that opens port 8080, 22.
    1. Set the instance type of t2.micro.
 If you are eligible for the free tier then you will not be billing for the first 12 months of your first t2.micro instance.
       ![Instance type](instanceType.png)
    1. In the Key pair input select an existing key pair if you have created one previously, or select the `Create new key pair` option.
 Make sure you save the key pair to a safe place in your development environment.
 You will need this to connect to your server, and you do not want to let anyone else have access to it.
 Do not check the key pair into GitHub or any other publicly available location.
    1. In the `Network settings` you specify how the world can access your server.
-Choose the option to `Select existing security group` and pick the security group you created perviously.
+Choose the option to `Select existing security group` and pick the security group you created previously.
       ![Security group configuration](securityGroup.png)

    1. Scroll past the remaining options and press `Launch instance`.
 This will display a message saying that the instance has been successfully launched.
 You can then navigate to the `Instances` view and click on your newly created server to see all of the details.